-Requests for proposals for the following projects are active.
-Please carefully read the requirements for each before submitting your proposal.
-You will be contacted upon receipt of your proposal.
-Allow four to six weeks after that for a more detailed response.
+To submit an application please carefully read the requirements listed within the Gallery Application before submitting your proposal.
+You will be contacted once your proposal has been received but please allow four to six weeks for a more detailed response.

 The university welcomes proposals for artwork that aligns with the spirit of Northeastern: innovative, entrepreneurial, global, and urban.